Dental Marketing Success: Understanding Your Patients

-Recently, a colleague shared with me a promotional email they had received from a dental practice, offering dental whitening at a discounted price, which we assume was sent to their entire patient database.
+Recently, a colleague shared with me a promotional email they had received from a dental practice, offering dental whitening at a discounted price.
+We assume it was sent to their entire patient database.
 This got me thinking – I wonder how successful this offer will be in generating business for them?
-Part of this is my curiosity as a dental practice consultant, interested to know how individual practices market themselves.
-The other reason is I believe the communication they sent out was not that as effective as it could be.
+As a dental practice consultant, I’m always curious about how individual practices market themselves.
+Also, I believe the communication they sent out was not as effective as it could be.

 While I can’t show you the email here, let me describe the key elements.
 It was a single sheet image file, with a head and shoulders shot of a young woman smiling a nice toothy smile.
-The practice name was at the top, and the discount offered, and resultant final price were both adjacent to the image of the woman.
+The practice name was at the top.
+The discount offered and resultant final price were both adjacent to the image of the woman.
 A call to action to ‘Contact us for your appointment today!’ was placed underneath the price and at the bottom of the page were telephone and address details.
 The background was neutral, such that the image of the young woman stood out nicely.
-The email had two lines of copy stating ‘Hello from ABC Practice, we have an offer of …., call us today, hope to hear from you’
+The email had two lines of copy stating, ‘Hello from ABC Practice; we have an offer of …., call us today, hope to hear from you.’

 Here are a few missed opportunities I observed:

-This email was not personalized to the patient recipient, yet the practice knows their name, so it would have been easy to do.
+This email was not personalized to the patient recipient, which would have been easy because the practice knows their name.
 Campaign Monitor claims that personalized emails are 26% more likely to be opened.